• Overview

 Not everyone with cataracts needs cataract surgery.
 If you can go about your daily life without sight loss affecting your independence, then you probably don’t need to think about surgery just yet.

-That said, cataracts generally get worse over time, and so it may be something you want to consider in the future.
-If you’re not sure, get an eye test or ask your GP to refer you to a specialist.
+That said, cataracts generally worsen over time, and it may be something you want to consider in the future.
+If you’re unsure, consider getting an eye test or ask your GP to refer you to a specialist.

 Your consultant may recommend surgery if a cataract prevents you from reading, driving, or going about your day-to-day activities.
 Together, you’ll weigh up the risks against the potential gains.